SHARE

 There’s also the excitement of going to sleep in one city and waking up elsewhere, along with the possibility that you might bump into Hercule Poirot (please note, this is not included in the ticket price).

-At present, most of the departures from Paris are domestic routes, but there are some new European destinations planned to open soon.
+At present, most of the departures from Paris are domestic routes, but there is now a Paris-Berlin link, with other European destinations to come.

 France